 Chimney Refacing

-Chimney refacing means repairing or renewing the “face” or surface of your brick-and-mortar chimney.
+Chimney refacing means repairing or renewing your brick-and-mortar chimney’s “face” or surface.
 Chimney refacing comprises the following repairs:

 Masonry chimney repair

 Spalling bricks allow more moisture into the chimney.
-Applying caulking to the small cracks on the bricks prevents water from seeping into the brick and causing further damage.
+Applying caulking to the small cracks on the bricks prevents water from seeping into the bricks and causing further damage.

 In situations where the cracks are too big, caulk will not help.
 In these cases, brick chimney restoration companies will remove and replace damaged chimneys.